Forgiveness and Forgiving

 I wish it carried with me through the year, but it isn’t the same as I get wrapped in the fast pace and the daily grind.
 I am happy I can “go there” once a year.

-The story’s moral is that it opens up the space to heal, grow, develop, and lighten up when I can detach from my bodily desires.
-Self-control has tremendous potential to shape my life.
-It clarifies and strengthens my connection with my inner compass – my conscience.
-It guides me to align with universal values and principles: forgiveness is one of them.
-My intent to forgive gets a significant boost during and after the Aththai; my capability to hold my fears and ego in perspective and surrender them to heal and be one with all is much stronger.
+The story’s moral is that self-control has tremendous potential to shape my life.
+It opens up the space to heal, grow, develop, and lighten up when I can detach from my bodily desires.
+It connects me with my inner compass, guiding me to align with universal values and principles: forgiveness is one of them.

 My Intent to Forgive